huntergera/yh-validator/README.md

 └── userName.test.ts
 ```

+## ❓ Why this exists
+There are many username validation libraries — but most either:
+- lack of flexibility in character rules,
+- don’t support Formik/Yup integration well,
+- or don’t support things like blacklists or special character positioning.

+yh-validator was built to provide strict, customizable username validation with minimal dependencies — usable in modern React forms or plain JavaScript.

 ## 📄 License
 MIT
 This project is licensed under the [MIT License](https://github.com/huntergera/yh-validator/blob/master/LICENSE).

 ## 📫 Contact
 Feel free to reach out if you have suggestions or need help integrating this package.